Detroit’s Top

 Detroit Free Press

-Ron fights tirelessly for his clients which brings him results.
-In June of 2022, Ron handed the United States Attorneys office, what the Detroit Free Press would later call, “one of the biggest losses for the United States Attorneys Office in the last 10 years”.
+In June of 2022, Ron handed the United States Attorneys office, what the Detroit Free Press would later call the biggest trial acquittal in 10 years.
 The case was that of Dr. Rajendra Bothra and his fellow physicians who were charged in a nearly $500 million healthcare fraud scheme.
-After years of litigation and over a month of trial they were acquitted on all counts.

 Detroit Federal Criminal Defense Attorney